SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 | Shipping status | SAP → E-commerce | Real-time |

-Recommended platform: Workato (native connectors) or SAP Integration Suite (for high volume).
+Recommended platform: Workato (native connectors) or SAP Integration Suite (high volume).

 SAP + Power BI / Tableau (Analytics)

-Why it's critical: SAP data feeds strategic decisions, but native SAP reports are limited.
+Why it matters: SAP data drives strategic decisions, but native SAP reporting is limited.

 Integration patterns: